Teddy55Codes/ContainerizedDotnetBenchmarks/README.md

 ### The Client

 #### Build
-First you will need one or more BenchmarkDotnet benchmark projects. put them all in one directory.
+First you will need one or more BenchmarkDotnet benchmark projects.
+All of them need to share one parent directory which optimally should not be `/`. (=^ω^=)\
 After that you need to build the docker image.
 The dockerfile takes the following arguments:

 * **BUILD_CONFIGURATION**\
-  This argument controls build configuration of the benchmark runner project.
+  This argument controls the build configuration of the benchmark runner project.
 BenchmarkDotnet benchmarks are always built in release mode.
 * **BenchmarkProjectsParentDirectoryPath**\
   This is the parent directory which contains all your benchmark projects.
+It will be copied into the docker image.
 * **BenchmarkProjectProjectFilePaths**\
-  The file paths to the project files of your benchmarks seperated by semicolons and relative to the directory supplied to BenchmarkProjectsParentDirectoryPath.
+  The file paths to the project files for your benchmarks seperated by semicolons and relative to the directory specified in BenchmarkProjectsParentDirectoryPath.
 * **TFMsForBenchmarkProjects**\
-  The frameworks formatted as [TFMs](https://github.com/dotnet/docs/blob/main/docs/standard/frameworks.md) to run your benchmark project with.
+  The frameworks formatted as [TFMs](https://github.com/dotnet/docs/blob/main/docs/standard/frameworks.md) to run your benchmark projects with.
   These are also seperated by semicolons.
-The first in this list is used for the first project supplied to BenchmarkProjectProjectFilePaths and so on.
+The first in this list is used for the first project in BenchmarkProjectProjectFilePaths and so on.

 #### Run
-When running the image your have the following environment variables:
+When running the container your have the following environment variables:

 * **BenchmarkProjectProjectFilePaths**\
   With this you can override the previously set benchmark projects to run.
 * **TFMsForBenchmarkProjects**\
   With this you can override the previously set frameworks to run your benchmark projects with.
 * **InstanceName**\
   With this you can name your instance.
-This name is displayed on the server and used in the save path for the benchmark results.
-(This means it needs to be a valid folder name on the platform the server is running on.)
+This name is displayed on the server and used in the path under which the benchmark results will be saved.
+(That means it needs to be a valid folder name on the platform the server is running on.)
-  This is specially useful when you have multiple instances.
+  This is especially useful when you have multiple instances.
 * **ServerAddress**\
   This is the URI to your server.
 * **ServerPassword**\